 These sizes are indicative; as there aren’t any standard ukulele sizes.
 Depending on the manufacturer, an instrument could also be off by an inch in both directions.

-As a point of reference, soprano ukes normally measure about 21 inches, and baritones usually around 29 inches.
+As a point of reference, soprano ukes typically measure about 21 inches, and baritones usually around 29 inches.
 As we already mentioned, the bodies of the 2 types vary, with the bigger tenor body offering a fuller sound.